loopsocial/firework_sdk_official/README_v2.md

 2. Blank feed - If there is mismatch between application id you provided  or app_id is wrong, authentication will fail and you won't see anything on the screen .
 You can check this condition using adb logcat | grep NetworkLog

+3. Blank feed with Invalid channel id Toast - If feedType is set to channel and feedParam is invalid, you won't get video feeds.
+You can check your feedParam and make sure it is valid.